 In the following table, revenue attributed to North America includes sales to customers in the U.S. and sales to certain multinational organizations.
-Revenue from Europe, the Middle East and Africa ("EMEA"), Latin America and the Asia Pacific region includes sales to customers in each region plus sales from the U.S. to distributors in these regions.
+Revenue from EMEA, Latin America and the Asia Pacific region includes sales to customers in each region plus sales from the U.S. to distributors in these regions.
 Information relating to revenue from external customers from different geographical areas is as follows (in thousands):